crdoconnor/devkey/docs/why.rst

 "Are you sure the instructions on the wiki work?
 They're three years old."

+"Help!
+My git repo is broken again!
+I think I missed out the third command in the list of ones you gave me."

 * What kind of commands do I write with it?